waiky8/crime-uk/README.md

 - Map with markers showing the locations where the crime occurred
 - More serious crimes are coloured red / orangered
 - Compare crimes by entering multiple areas
-- Postcode lookup to assist in determining the correct local area name
+- Postcode lookup to assist in determining the correct local area name - achieved by web scraping https://www.doogal.co.uk/ using **beautifulsoup4**

 # Input options:
 - Select local area(s)